DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 by a capitalist monopoly, many American techies are working hard to perfect its pragmatic alternative: software cyber-communism.

-> *...you assume that bugs are generally shallow phenomena – or, at
+> *...[Y]ou assume that bugs are generally shallow phenomena – or, at
 > least, that they turn pretty shallow when exposed to a thousand eager
 > co-developers pounding on every single new release.*[^113]